The procedure is often used to diagnose disorders and diseases of the pelvis, uterus, and urinary bladder.

-With these small incisions being only approximately ½ inch long, the procedure is commonly referred to as a "minimally invasive surgery" and avoids the need for an open surgical procedure.1,2
+With these small incisions being only approximately 0.5 inches long, laparoscopy is commonly known as a minimally invasive surgery and avoids the need for an open surgical procedure.

-The procedure is commonly performed under general anesthesia, and so patients will usually be completely asleep when undergoing a laparoscopy.
-However, regional anesthesia can be used when appropriate.1,2
+The procedure is commonly performed under general anesthetic.
+Patients will usually be completely asleep when undergoing a laparoscopy.
+However, regional anesthetic can be used when appropriate.

-Although a laparoscopy, also known as keyhole surgery, can be used in a number of different forms of treatment such as hernia repairs, this article will focus on the gynecological applications of the pelvic laparoscopy.
+Although a laparoscopy can be used in a number of different treatments, such as abdominal hernia repairs and removing the appendix, this article will focus mainly on the gynecological use of pelvic laparoscopy.

-- A laparoscopy is sometimes referred to as "minimally invasive surgery" or "band-aid surgery"
+- Laparoscopy is sometimes referred to as "minimally invasive surgery" or "band-aid surgery."

-- Laparoscopies can be used to repair or remove damaged parts of organs
+- Laparoscopies can be used in surgery to repair or remove damaged parts of organs.

-- Risks associated with a laparoscopy include bleeding and damage to internal organs.
+- Risks associated with laparoscopy include bleeding and damage to internal organs.

 What is a laparoscopy?

-During a laparoscopic procedure, the laparoscope - a thin device with an attached light and camera - is inserted into the navel or abdomen through a small incision in the abdomen.
-The abdomen is then filled with carbon dioxide using a catheter, allowing for better visualization of the abdominopelvic organs.1,2
+During a laparoscopy, the laparoscope is inserted into the abdomen through a small incision in the abdomen.
+The abdomen is then filled with carbon dioxide using a catheter, allowing for better imaging of the organs in the abdomen and pelvis.

-At times, additional surgical instruments will be used.
-Instruments can be inserted through the same incision, although other insertion sites may be made.
-Up to four small incisions can often be expected.1,2
+Additional surgical instruments will be used at times.
+Instruments can then be inserted through the incision sites.
+Up to four small incisions can often be expected.

-An instrument called a uterine manipulator may be used; this device is inserted into the vagina, cervix and uterus to allow for pelvic organ movement.1,2
+An instrument called a uterine manipulator might be used.
+This device is inserted into the vagina, cervix, and uterus to allow for pelvic organ movement to see different pelvic anatomy.

-Once the procedure is complete, the surgeon will remove most of the carbon dioxide from the abdomen, remove all used instruments, close the incisions with stitches and cover the area with small bandages.1,2
+Once the procedure is complete, the surgeon will remove most of the carbon dioxide from the abdomen, remove all used instruments, close the incisions with stitches, and cover the area with small bandages.

-Following the procedure, the patient may feel tired and nauseated from the anesthesia.
-Most patients are discharged from hospital on the day of their surgery, although hospitalization may be necessary in some instances - to enable recovery after a laparoscopic hysterectomy, for example.1
+Following the procedure, the patient may feel tired or nauseated from the anesthesia.
+Most patients are discharged from hospital on the day of their surgery, although hospitalization may be necessary for some people, such as after a laparoscopic hysterectomy, to enable a full recovery.

-A laparoscopy can be performed for a variety of reasons, health conditions and diagnoses including tubal ligation, diagnostic procedures and treatment of certain conditions.
+A laparoscopy can be performed for many reasons, health conditions, and diagnoses, including tubal ligation, diagnostic procedures, and the treatment of certain conditions.

-- Diagnosis and treatment of endometriosis, chronic pelvic pain, pelvic inflammatory disease and/or infertility
+- the diagnosis and treatment of endometriosis, chronic pelvic pain, pelvic inflammatory disease, and causes of infertility

-- Removal of fibroids, appendix, uterus, ovarian cysts, lymph nodes or an ectopic pregnancy
+- the removal of fibroids, uterus, ovarian cysts, lymph nodes, or an ectopic pregnancy

-- Treatment of disorders such as urinary incontinence, pelvic organ prolapse or certain forms of cancer
+- the treatment of a range of disorders, including urinary incontinence, pelvic organ prolapse, and certain forms of cancer

-- Evaluation of the extent of certain cancers including of the ovary, uterus and cervix.
+- evaluation of the certain cancers, including those of the ovary, uterus, and cervix.

 Benefits and risks of having a laparoscopy

-As with any surgical procedure, there are risks and benefits to a laparoscopy.
+As with any surgical procedure, there are benefits and risks to a laparoscopy.
 The benefits of the procedure are most apparent when comparing a laparoscopy to open surgery.

-- Risk of internal damage to structures such as such as blood vessels, the stomach, bowel, bladder or ureters
+- a risk of damage to internal structures, such as such as blood vessels, the stomach, bowel, bladder, or ureter

 Recovery after laparoscopy

-You may experience an array of symptoms for a few days following a laparoscopy, including:1,2
+You may experience an array of symptoms for a few days following a laparoscopy, including:

-- Signs of infection, including fever, chills or redness, swelling and discharge at the site of incision
+- signs of infection, including fever, chills or redness, swelling and discharge at the site of the incision

-These symptoms could indicate a complication arising from the procedure that may require further treatment.
+These symptoms could indicate a complication having occurred as a result of the procedure that may require further treatment.

-Patients can typically resume normal activities within 1-2 days after surgery.
-However, you should discuss specific limitations and instructions with your health care provider, which may include avoiding heavy lifting for 3 weeks.1,2
+People can typically resume normal activities within 1 or 2 days after surgery.
+However, you should discuss specific limitations and instructions with your healthcare provider.
+This may include avoiding heavy exercise or lifting for a few weeks.